Centre for Evidence-based Policy Advice (IWH-CEP)

 As such, the IWH Subsidy Database is set up, maintained and completed according to the (current) specialisation in the analysis of effects of industrial policy support schemes.
 Information about the funded projects alone is not sufficient to conduct causal analyses – corporate data of the official and commercial statistics must be referred to; this is organised using record linkage techniques.
-This task is perspectively carried out at the IWH Data Centre.
+This task is carried out at the IWH Research Data Centre.

 in: International Journal of Central Banking, Supplement 1, March 2017

 We analyze the inward and outward transmission of regulatory changes through German banks’ (international) loan portfolio.
 Overall, our results provide evidence for international spillovers of prudential instruments.
 These spillovers are, however, quite heterogeneous between types of banks and can only be observed for some instruments.
 For instance, domestic affiliates of foreign-owned global banks reduce their loan growth to the German economy in response to a tightening of sector-specific capital buffers, local reserve requirements, and loan-to-value ratios in their home country.
 Furthermore, from the point of view of foreign countries, tightening reserve requirements is effective in reducing lending inflows from German banks.
 Finally, we find that business and financial cycles matter for lending decisions.

 In response to the Global Crisis, governments have implemented restructuring and resolution regimes backed by funds financed by bank levies.
 Bank levies aim to internalise system risk externalities and to provide funding for bank recovery and resolution.
 This column explores bank levy design by considering the German and European cases.
 The discussion points to the importance of structured policy evaluations to determine the effects of levies.